ujesh-sakariya/local-deep-research/README.md

 **Windows**: Docker is the easiest option for Windows users.
 If preferred, a [Windows Installer](https://github.com/LearningCircuit/local-deep-research/releases/download/v0.1.0/LocalDeepResearch_Setup.exe) is also available.

+For more information on installation options, see [the wiki](https://github.com/LearningCircuit/local-deep-research/wiki/Installation).

 ## 🔍 Research Capabilities